mhoffrog/onedev-manual/pages/anonymous-access-tutorial.md

 ### Usage Scenario

-Set up the project so that anonymous user can only access release builds of certain projects
+Anonymous user can only access release builds of certain projects

 ### How to Set Up